blackbhc/refactor/development-manual/development.md

 #### Implementation details

+- struct `analysis_results`: the analysis results of the analysis engine, just design to be a symbolic integration of the pointer of the analysis resutls' container in the `calculator` class.
+- struct `writer_integration`: the integration of writers for different analysis modules, as there may be more than one (and unknown) output files in the model and group level analysis modules.
-- class `monitor`: the virtual analysis engine's monitor.
+- class `monitor`: the virtual analysis engine's monitor, which will take over the analysis period and the extract of the target particles of analysis.

   - `init()`: create the output directory and open the hdf5 files, only to make the constructor more readable, and should be called only in the constructor.